ni/measurement-plugin-converter-python/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/ni-measurement-plugin-converter/blob/main/LICENSE)
-for details about how *python-code-migration-utility* is licensed.
+for details about how *ni-measurement-plugin-converter* is licensed.